A Rotation-Invariant Framework for Deep Point Cloud Analysis: Experiments

-Next, we conduct an ablation study, an analysis on our rotation-invariant representation, and a network architecture analysis to evaluate different aspects of our method using the shape classification task on ModelNet40.
+Next, we present an ablation study, an analysis on our rotation-invariant representation, and a network architecture analysis to evaluate different aspects of our method using the shape classification task on ModelNet40.